 All of these measures are described in detail in the consultants’ reports that are available online.

 The World Bank has looked at a range of alternatives for meeting Tajikistan’s energy needs.
 In 2013 a study titled “Tajikistan‘s Winter Energy Crisis: Electricity Supply and Demand Alternatives” was published that examines various alternatives for meeting winter energy demand in the country.
-This analysis is a critical element in the decision-making process about Rogun.
-Our primary concern is helping Tajikistan solve its winter energy shortages in the most sustainable way possible.
+A primary concern is helping Tajikistan solve its winter energy shortages in the most sustainable way possible.

-The Rogun Assessment Studies also include a thorough analysis of the “no-Rogun” alternatives including small and medium hydro projects, coal and gas-based generation options, and imports of gas and electricity.
-The draft studies conclude that any of the Rogun design options (three dam heights each with three generation capacities) is a lower cost option for meeting Tajikistan’s electricity demand than the non-Rogun alternatives.
+The Rogun Assessment Studies also include a thorough analysis of the non-Rogun alternatives including small and medium hydro projects, coal and gas-based generation options, and imports of gas and electricity.
+The studies conclude that any of the Rogun design options is part of the least cost expansion plan for meeting Tajikistan’s energy needs along with other supply sources mentioned above.

-World Bank financing for the Assessment Studies and consultation process does not imply that the Bank would finance construction of Rogun in the future.
-However, we remain committed to continue to encourage a riparian dialogue about sustainably managing the Central Asia region’s energy and water challenges in a mutually beneficial manner.
+World Bank support for the Assessment Studies and consultation process does not imply that the Bank would finance construction of Rogun in the future.
+However, we remain committed to continue to encourage a riparian dialogue about sustainably managing the Central Asia region’s energy and water resources in a mutually beneficial manner.
 To this end the World Bank jointly with partners, including the United Nations, will continue to support future steps in dialogue as requested by the riparian countries, such as, for example, providing further analysis of international experiences and institutional mechanisms for trans-boundary water management, understanding the economics of water management in Central Asia or supporting continued high-level policy dialogue among Central Asian states.